 \section{Introduction}

 \IEEEPARstart{S}{mart} grids have become increasingly prone to cyber intrusions.
-For example, in 2018, the U.S. Department of Homeland Security issued 1211\% more security threats for entities in the U.S. electricity sector relative to 2010 \cite{energy_monitor}.
-Similarly, IBM reported a 13\% increase in financial losses from cyber breaches in the electricity sector from 2019 to 2020 \cite{ibm}.
-While there are several initiatives to mitigate such threats, their complete elimination is unlikely due to the complex cybersecurity terrain shaped by both known and undiscovered vulnerabilities.
-In particular, concerns arise in case of so-called load-altering (demand-side) cyberattacks, which leverage countless access points enabled by demand-side Information and Communication Technologies (ICT) to compromise operations of high-wattage appliances and processes (e.g. Electric Vehicles (EVs), demand-side management and microgrid solutions, grid-interactive building systems, etc.) \cite{acharya2020cybersecurity, soltan2018blackiot, amini2016dynamic, raman2019manipulating,acharya2021causative, ospina2020feasibility}.
-These appliances are not directly monitored by the utilities, which obstructs continuous validation of their trustworthiness.
-As a result, there is no means to ensure robustness of these appliances against cyberattacks and to promote cybersecurity compliance and hygiene among electricity consumers.
-To bridge this gap, this paper designs a cyber insurance mechanism that promotes cybersecurity in smart grids and hedges financial risks imposed by load-altering attacks.
-The proposed mechanism is compatible with available real-world data and we demonstrate its effectiveness for Electric Vehicle Charging Stations (EVCSs) using data from Manhattan, New York (NY).
+In 2018, the U.S. Department of Homeland Security issued 1211\% more security threats for entities in the U.S. energy sector relative to 2010 \cite{energy_monitor}.
+Similarly, IBM reported a 13\% increase in financial losses from cyber breaches in the energy sector from 2019 to 2020 \cite{ibm}.
+While there are initiatives to mitigate such threats, they cannot be eliminated due to the cybersecurity terrain shaped by undiscovered vulnerabilities.
+Concerns arise due to load-altering (demand-side or grid-edge) cyberattacks that compromise operations of high-wattage demand-side appliances and processes (e.g., Electric Vehicles (EVs), demand-side management and microgrid solutions, grid-interactive building systems, etc.) \cite{ soltan2018blackiot, amini2016dynamic, raman2019manipulating,acharya2021causative, ospina2020feasibility, botena_go}.
+These cyberattacks leverage many attack points in demand-side information and communication technologies, including customer devices with poor security hygiene and backdoors in complex supply chains of grid-edge equipment \cite{acharya2020cybersecurity,metere2021securing, sandia}.
+Furthermore, the demand-side appliances and grid-edge equipment are not directly monitored by the utilities, preventing continuous validation of trustworthiness.
+As a result, there is no means to ensure robustness of the appliances against cyberattacks and to promote cybersecurity compliance and hygiene among electricity consumers.
+To bridge this gap, this paper designs cyber insurance as a mechanism to promote cybersecurity in smart grids by hedging the financial risks imposed by load-altering attacks.
+The proposed cyber insurance mechanism is compatible with real-world data.
+As a case study, we demonstrate its effectiveness for Electric Vehicle Charging Stations (EVCSs) using data from Manhattan, New York (NY).